-The AAP Pediatric Primary Care Quality Network will engage pediatricians and multi-disciplinary teams in a virtual learning network to identify, evaluate, and ensure appropriate screening for substance use and mental health concerns in adolescent patients.
+The AAP Pediatric Primary Care Quality Network engaged pediatricians and multi-disciplinary teams in a virtual learning network to identify, evaluate, and ensure appropriate screening for substance use and mental health concerns in adolescent patients.

 About the Project

-Project core components will include the use of quality improvement methods and clinician training focused on improving provider knowledge and confidence on appropriate screening and follow-up.
-The Academy will employ the Institute for Healthcare Improvement Model for Improvement framework, and practice sites will conduct Plan-Do-Study-Act (PDSA) rapid cycle testing to assess and implement practice and physician level changes.
-Additionally, this multidisciplinary approach will include recommended interventions developed by substance use and mental health experts at the AAP and will incorporate recommendations in the AAP Blueprint for Youth Suicide Prevention.
+Project core components included the use of quality improvement methods and clinician training focused on improving provider knowledge and confidence on appropriate screening and follow-up.
+The Academy employed the Institute for Healthcare Improvement Model for Improvement framework, and practice sites conducted Plan-Do-Study-Act (PDSA) rapid cycle testing to assess and implement practice and physician level changes.
+Additionally, this multidisciplinary approach included recommended interventions developed by substance use and mental health experts at the AAP and incorporated recommendations in the AAP Blueprint for Youth Suicide Prevention.

-To learn more about this project and/or be notified when enrollment opens for primary care practices, please join our listserv
+To receive notification when enrollment opens for future primary care quality improvement projects, please join our listserv.

 Project Leadership